Ahituv-lab/Nullomers/README.md

 This directory contains a set of Python scripts that enable the extraction of all nullomers from a search space.
 * **extract_kmers.py** - this file scans the search space (FASTA format input) and counts the number of occurrences of every kmer.
 The range of kmer lengths to scan is provided as a variable.
 The results are saved in an output file.
 The example provided is for hg38 for kmer lengths between 1-15bps.
 * **possible_kmers.py** - this script produces all possible kmers to search if they are nullomers or not.
 * **generate_all_counts.py** - this script generates the final output file with the occurrences of each kmer including nullomers in the search space of interest.
+The output format is a tab delimited file with first column containing the kmer sequence and second column the occurrences in the search space.

 ## nullomer_mutations